 Communication strategies are powerful tools to address disparities and stigma about mental health.
-Videos, social media strategies, testimonials, and printed materials can tell stories that are relatable and that convey powerful messages to the public about race and mental health.
+Videos, social media strategies, testimonials, and printed materials can tell stories that are relatable and convey powerful messages to the public about race.
 To leverage communication tools to address racial equity, the Commission will:

-✓ Engage diverse partners in storytelling and developing communication strategies.
+✓ Engage diverse stakeholders in storytelling and developing communication strategies.

-- Elicit expertise from various communications media professionals to identify best practices on how to reach diverse audiences, how to represent diversity and inclusion in communications materials, and how to communicate about race. - ✓ Leverage media to communicate about disparities in mental health, stigma, and opportunities to advance racial equity in the mental health system.
+- Elicit expertise from various communications media professionals to inform best practices in reaching diverse audiences, representing diversity and inclusion in communications materials, and communicating about race. - ✓ Leverage media to communicate about disparities in mental health, stigma, and opportunities to advance racial equity.